Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the rules governing the use of summaries as evidence in place of original writings, recordings, or photographs.
-This includes:
+For the MBE, you are required to understand the rules governing the use of summaries as evidence in place of original writings, recordings, or photographs, with a focus on the following syllabus points:

 - The best evidence rule and its application to summaries.